 We found Wadi Tool to be a unique wadi to visit, with some stunning rocks and fresh water along the whole path.
 I personally found the trek to be a tad bit tedious, as the terrain is always flat, and you don’t get the challenge of scrambling between wadi rocks like in Wadi Shab or Wadi Al Arbaeen; however, I suspect I wouldn’t have felt this way if we were pushing to go faster to cross all the way to Dayqah dam.
 Either way, we still believe Wadi Tool to be a fantastic wadi to visit, whether you’re challenging yourself for a long trek to Wadi Dayqah, or just want to relax at the cascading water pool in the start!

 How to get to Wadi Tool:

-Wadi Tool is approximately 180 kms from Muscat if you take the paved route from Dakhiliyah.
+Wadi Tool is approximately 180 kms from Muscat if you take the Dakhiliyah highway route through Samail.
 We haven’t attempted the alternative mountain road from Al Amerat yet, which we understand to be often impassable.

 The entrance to Wadi Tool is on your left (the paved road is on your right), where you’ll see several houses built inside the wadi, newer ones on the left of the opening (you can’t miss the big red house with plantations) and older mud houses on the other side, from here you can assess how much further you can drive before you park your car and continue on foot.